 Hardknott Neutron Centennial was a little watery, but otherwise a perfectly reasonable citrussy hoppy golden ale.

-Ennerdale Blonde Ale was a very ordinary, soapy blonde beer.
+Ennerdale Blonde Ale was a fairly standard, traditional, blonde beer.

 Helm Bar Jabberwock was a very dissapointing beer with a piney & citrus flavour - unfortunately it was more toilet cleaner style than West Coast American citrus hops.
 The bar staff had a little taste & changed it quickly.
 Yuck.